Revisiting Liu and Katz (2006) and Zigunov and Charonko (2024b): on the Equivalence of the Omnidirectional Integration and the Pressure Poisson Equation: Guidelines and Notes for Practical Computation

-There are many possible approaches to enforce the compatibility condition, which will be explored in detail in future studies, but the simplest choice is perhaps to enforce a mean-zero $\tilde{\bm{b}}$ by centering the data:
+There are many possible approaches to enforce the compatibility condition, but the simplest choice for a discrete Neumann problem of PPE is perhaps to enforce a mean-zero $\check{\vb{b}}_{N}$ by centering the data:

-and solve $\mathcal{L}_N \bm{p} = {\tilde{\bm{b}}_N}_0$ using CG. $\bar{\tilde{\bm{b}}}_N$ is the mean of the contaminated data $\tilde{\bm{b}}_N$, and the corrected data ${\tilde{\bm{b}}_N}_0$ is mean-zero.
-This simple regularization is effective as ${\tilde{\bm{b}}_N}_0 \in \text{Col}(\mathcal{L}_N)$ and \eqref{eq: b=b - mean (b)} facilitate a consistent system without any regularization to $\mathcal{L}_N$ (see \eqref{eq: in space, mean 0} and the short analysis after).
-In fact, this `trick' is not new but exists in the folklore of the numerical community, which sometimes is used when dealing with high round-off errors.
-We pen it here not only for housekeeping purposes, but as a reminder that this trick can fix the incompatibility that is critically pronounced in the experimental applications, where the error from experiments is typically much higher than that of round-off errors.
+and solve the consistent system $\bm{\mathcal{L}}_N \vb{p} = \check{\vb{b}}_N$ using, for example, CG. $\langle{\tilde{\vb{b}}}_N\rangle$ is the mean of the inconsistent data $\tilde{\vb{b}}_N$, and the corrected data $\check{\vb{b}}_{N}$ is mean-zero (i.e., $\langle\check{\vb{b}}_{N}\rangle = 0$).
+This simple regularization is effective as ${\check{\vb{b}}_N} \in \text{Col}(\bm{\mathcal{L}}_N)$ and \eqref{eq: b=b - mean (b)} facilitate a consistent system (see \eqref{eq: mean b = 0} and the corresponding short analysis).
+In fact, this `trick' is not new but exists in the numerical community's folklore, which is sometimes used when dealing with high round-off errors.
+We pen it here not only for housekeeping purposes but as a reminder that this `trick' is useful in a few ways---perhaps more useful in our context, where the experimental error is much more pronounced than the round-off error, and consistent computation could be challenging to achieve.
+First, one can verify whether the system is consistent by checking if $\tilde{\vb{b}}_N$ is mean zero---if $\bm{\mathcal{L}}_N$ is from a proper discretization.
+Second, one can use \eqref{eq: b=b - mean (b)} to correct the inconsistency of the original linear system to ensure the existence of the solution.